AseelMustafa/House-Tester-methods/README.md

          *Then display data for all the House objects.
 Save the files as House.java and TestHouses.java.
          */

 I started the program by creating java package.The package in java program is used to group related classes.
 Our classes in this project were (House) Class and (TestHouses) Class.

+        //House Class
+        package Houses;
+        public class House {

 From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double-"Stores fractional numbers.
 Sufficient for storing 15 decimal digits",the price of the house).

+        //Declare variables
+        private int no_bedrooms;
+        private int housenum;
+        private int no_bathroom;
+        private double price;

 The next step is the Constructor-"A constructor in Java is a special method that is used to initialize objects."-I called the consurctour method when I created an object of a class.In the problem statment they also asked to create get method

+        //Constructor
+        public House(int no_bedrooms,int housenum,int no_bathroom,double price){
+            this.no_bathroom=no_bathroom;
+            this.no_bedrooms=no_bedrooms;
+            this.housenum=housenum;
+            this.price=price;
+        }

 Here is the code of House class/the file House.java.